leandroniebles/coursera-module3-lecture39-practice/README.md

 # coursera-module3-lecture39-practice
 This is the result of the David Chu's China Bistro website practice for the lecture 39 of the HTML, CSS and JavaScript for Web Developers course hosted in Coursera.
+However, this entire website practice project is now using Boostrap 4.5.